 Gambling Laws Relating To Australia

 Numbers tell the full story when it comes to online gaming in the land ‘Down Under’.
 Firstly online gaming in Australia is fully legal and permitted.
 In Australia Over 80 percent of adults engage in some form of online gambling with that country accounting for the highest rate of online gaming activities in the world.
 Adults in Australia play Pokies at least once a week on the internet which accounts for an average of 62 percent of locals annual gambling spend.

 The Interactive Gambling Act of 2001 was passed by the Australian Commonwealth Parliament on 28 June 2001 and permits Australians over the age of 18-years to engage in various online gaming activities on the internet.

 Under the act, Australian players and citizens are protected from potentially dangerous effects of online gambling as it is an offense to offer or advertise real money online gambling services to the citizens of Australia, however, customers in other parts of the world excluding the restricted counties can be offered services from Australian operators.
 The act has also established various regulatory bodies to regulate online gambling in the various regions in Australia.

 Northern Territory – Licensing Commission

-It is vital to note that the Tasmanian Gaming Commission will no longer require Special employee’s licenses applicants to have fingerprints taken in keeping up with National trends however the Commission dose reserve the right to have applicants fingerprinted on a case by case basis if required.
-This has been in effect as 1 May 2015.
+It is vital to note that the Tasmanian Gaming Commission will no longer require Special employee’s licenses applicants to have fingerprints taken in keeping up with National trends however the Commission does reserve the right to have applicants fingerprinted on a case by case basis if required.
+This has been in effect since 1 May 2015.